Tiagobuzzz/UltraWorldCodes/README.md

 use the `MAJOR.MINOR.PATCH` scheme where breaking changes increment the major version, new features increment the minor version and bug fixes increment the patch number.
+Release artifacts are tagged in the repository using the same version number (for example `v1.2.0`).

 To generate coverage reports use: